maugus0/Pantheon/README.md

 <img src="desc/member-panel.png" />

 ### Profile
-All Pantheon users view and update their profile.
+All Pantheon users can view and update their profile.

 <img src="desc/profile.png" />